adorsys/xs2a-adapter/README.md

 The later is a shorthand for performing a lookup in the registry using a bank code.
 Note that the `aspsp-registry` supports lookup by attributes other than bank code including full-text search by name, but only as a pre-request.
+If you need details about managing ASPSP Registry please refer to this [document](/docs/aspsp_registry.md).

 ## Releases and versions